CompEvol/beast2/release/common/README.txt

 <http://tree.bio.ed.ac.uk/software/tracer>

-We have now included the "loganalyser" program again in order to analyse log and tree files without the need for tracer.

 Additionally, two new programs are distributed as part of the BEAST
 package: LogCombiner & TreeAnnotator.
 LogCombiner can combine log or tree files from multiple runs of BEAST into a single combined results file